Another Restaurant Group is Joining the Fray, and they own and operate Gyoro Gyoro, Oto-Oto, and Ginza Ikaya Japonaise.

 - Ginto Izakaya Japonaise

 Also to kickstart things, I typically start my night off with a drink.
-Unfortunately, my visit during the initial opening months, I had one of the worst bartenders I have had to contend with in a long time.
-It’s as if she had never worked a day in her life in the service industry, and this was my initial experience with the brand – all it takes is one bad employee to kill all your branding efforts.
+Unfortunately, my visit during the initial opening months, I had one of the worst bartenders I have had in a long time.
+It’s as if she had never worked a day in her life in the service industry, and this was my initial experience with the brand – all it takes is one bad employee to kill all your branding efforts (if they manage, pay, or hire like in Japan, they will fail).

-Seeing that it was only a block away from where I was staying (the Hyatt), I couldn’t help to think of their menu being like an oasis having being located in Palm Springs, so I was more than up to try them again.
-Especially since in contrast, the other option was a three star Japanese-Filipino restaurant forty-five minutes away in the Yucca Valley.
+Seeing that it was only a block away from where I was staying (the Hyatt), I couldn’t help to think of their menu being like an oasis in Palm Springs because my other option was a three-star Japanese-Filipino restaurant forty-five minutes away in the Yucca Valley.

-Not only was it close by, but the service started off friendly.
-I was also relieved to find out that the pricing was also the same moderate pricing they had in SF and most likely their other locations too.
+Not only was Gyoro Gyoro close by, but the service started off friendly.
+I was also relieved to find out that the pricing was also the same moderate pricing they had in SF and like most of their other locations.

 She was extremely attentive throughout the night, and that combined with the majority of the food being properly prepared made for a solid experience.
 My only gripe was with the nigirizushi which could have been better.

+C).
+West Covina/Encino (random Yelpers): When going through Yelp, the first thing I do is check out the random haters to see if any of their 1 to 2 stars have any weight to them.
+The one thing I look for is consistency in complaints, and if I constantly see the same gripe, there’s a high probability that it is a legitimate issue.
 The most common complaints were “bad management and slow or inattentive service”.
-The rest of them were along the lines of “not able to order, food came out of sequence, booth seating is too reclusive, the restaurant was empty on a Friday night, roll falls apart, servers not trained properly, servers don’t know the menu, not really Japanese food, but American-Japanese food, unprofessional, foul-mouthed staff, bad sushi, weak drinks, overcharged, didn’t get correct change, nasty sushi” to “poor quality ingredients”.
+The rest of them were along the lines of: “not able to order, food came out of sequence, booth seating is too reclusive, the restaurant was empty on a Friday night, roll falls apart, servers not trained properly, servers don’t know the menu, not really Japanese food, but American-Japanese food, unprofessional, foul-mouthed staff, bad sushi, weak drinks, overcharged, didn’t get correct change, nasty sushi” to “poor quality ingredients”.

-You would think either pricing, atmosphere, or the type of food would dictate the varying brands, but in the case of Ramla’s restaurants, all of the menus appear to be the same regardless of the brand.
-They only have slight variations:
+You would think either pricing (fast casual to fine dining), atmosphere (modern to Japanese themed), or the type of food (only yakitori/sushi to an izakaya) would dictate the varying brands, but in the case of Ramla’s restaurants, all of the menus appear to be the same regardless of the brand, and they only have slight variations:

 - Starters, 11 items